Our Co-Development Team

 As well as being Chief Executive Officer for InfraCo Africa, Peter Hutchinson is also a member of the PIDG Ltd Africa Investment and HSES Committees.
 After graduating from Oxford University in Chemistry, he qualified as a Chartered Accountant with Deloitte.
 Post-qualification, he worked in a variety of engineering companies in the electrical sector, specialising in project and export finance in the developing world.
 In 1998, he joined Balfour Beatty as Finance Director of their railway engineering group in the UK, taking responsibility for a major acquisition programme developing a substantial presence in mainland Europe.
 He subsequently acted as Managing Director of both the UK and later, German rail businesses.
-Most recently he was Executive Director of Green Africa Power, a PIDG facility providing intermediate capital to renewable energy generation projects in sub-Saharan Africa.
+Most recently he was Executive Director of Green Africa Power, a PIDG company providing intermediate capital to renewable energy generation projects in sub-Saharan Africa.

 Chief Investment Officer